 One limitation of this approach is that we are not allowed to have required fields in the user profile without providing a default value.

-As an example, if we require that date_of_birth
+As an example, if we require that date_of_birth is mandatory and

 our Profile model is like the following: